The Shore and the Sea, 2015

 Will can’t see Hannibal particularly well, since the stairwell light is dim and sputtering.

-Will leans down, down; he could fall again like this, except Hannibal is down and his lips are soft and warm.
+Will leans down, down; he could fall again like this, except Hannibal is there and his lips are soft and warm.
 Hannibal startles, then presses up into the kiss.
 Awkward, and wet, but it’s a kiss.
 Will holds Hannibal’s face in his hands, and sighs.

 In bed, they kiss some more before turning off the bedside lamp.
 In the dark, Hannibal asks: